 There are generally two ways to dry spices - sun drying and mechanical drying.

 For sun drying, the spice business equipment you need includes trays, racks, or mats.
 Mechanical drying machines include:

 - Tray Dryers: This equipment is used for mechanically drying spices and other types of wholesale restaurant supplies.
 It works by using heat to remove moisture from the whole spices placed in the dryer.

 - Rotary Dryers: Similar to tray dryers, rotary dryers are used to dry spices and herbs.
-This spice machine is effective when you have have to dry bulk spices for an extended period of time.
+This spice machine is effective when you have to dry bulk spices for an extended period of time.

 - Fluidized Bed Dryers: Also a drying equipment, fluidized bed dryers are used to achieve uniform drying of bulk herbs and spices.
-The spice machine works by suspending whole spices in a stream of hot air and allowing it to become fluidized.
+The spice machine works by suspending whole spices in a stream of hot air and allowing them to become fluidized.

 Spice Grading Equipment

 Grading or sorting of dried whole spices is based on three main criteria - color, size, and quality.
 The spice machines in this category also follow the same sorting criteria.

 - Sieving Machines: These are used to separate and sport out dried spices based on size.